philfuster/blog/README.md

 was a great starting point.
 I followed up by extending the blog with [Content Collections](https://docs.astro.build/en/tutorials/add-content-collections/).

-I am now ready to go out on my own using what I have learned to build my using the tutorial as a reference.
+I am now ready to go out on my own using what I have learned to build my site using the tutorial as a reference.